ViktorNfa/bluerov2_dynamics/README.md

      rov.tether_state = <initial array>
      rov.anchor_pos = [x0, y0, z0]
      ```
-   - On each call to `rov.dynamics(...)`, tension forces are added in body-frame.
+   - And call to `rov.dynamics_with_tether(...)`, tension forces are added in body-frame.

 2. **test_euler.py**
-   Demonstrates **simple forward-Euler** integration of the ROV (and tether if enabled).
+   Demonstrates **simple forward-Euler** integration of the ROV.
 This prints results at each step in real time.

 3. **test_ode.py**
    Demonstrates **implicit integration** using `scipy.integrate.solve_ivp(method="BDF")`.
 This is more stable for stiff tether dynamics.
 Prints results at each sampled time.